 Tooling costs are generally lower in Asia than in more developed markets

 For inventors and manufacturers who are looking to tool new items, often the cost of doing so is far more competitive in Asia than in other parts of the world.
 Yet, there has been a high degree of skepticism around Asian technical integrity in the tooling process until recently.
 Even though R&D investments have improved competitiveness in capital intensive industries, comparative advantages in tooling are most pronounced for labor intensive products (e.g. plastics, fabricated parts), where cost savings can be achieved due to competitive wages.

 Inland China has low-cost alternatives to traditional sourcing options but with new challenges

-With prosperity, there has been As the Chinese economy began to open up several decades ago, the industrial concentration in large coastal regions has begun to spread out into second- and third-tier cities, where an abundance of natural resources (e.g. iron ore), inexpensive labor and low property values have made these locations of production highly competitive.
+With prosperity, there has been a rise in wages and a growing middle class that has also put pressure on prices.
+As the Chinese economy began to open up several decades ago, the industrial concentration in large coastal regions has begun to spread out into second- and third-tier cities, where an abundance of natural resources (e.g. iron ore), inexpensive labor and low property values have made these locations of production highly competitive.

 While this industrial migration is opening up new sourcing opportunities for companies across the globe, it also presents new challenges.
 Inland China’s poor infrastructure, differences in business practices from larger cities and local governmental influences all contribute to a new dynamic that is often not well understood by companies used to trading with entities in the coastal regions.
 These differences and the importance of relationships (or “guanxi”) are some of the most important reasons for having an experienced partner with a wide reaching network in your corner when trading with China.